Grounding Functional Similarity by Invariance-Aware Model Stitching: Analyzing Functional Similarity via Model Stitching

-\textbf{The stitching plot:} When stitching corresponding layers (i.e., \(i = j\)), we use the stitching plot \cite{balogh2023functional}, where the y-axis represents a relevant performance metric and the x-axis denotes the depth of the front layer composition.
-The end points correspond to the baseline end and front models.
+\textbf{The stitching plot:} When stitching corresponding layers (i.e., \(i = j\)), we use the stitching plot \citep{balogh2023functional}, where the y-axis represents a relevant functional property and the x-axis denotes the depth of the front layer composition.
+The first and last points in the x-axis correspond to the baseline end and front models respectively.
+Previous works use top-1 accuracy of the stitched composition on the end model's task to infer functional similarity.
+However, we argue that top-1 measures can overlook finer aspects of similarity (e.g., per-sample predictions).
+Instead, we utilize the \textit{agreement probability} \citep{goel2025great} with the end model's predictions as described in App.~\ref{sec:appendix_agreement_prob}, capturing similarity of the full class probability distributions in a sample-wise manner.